ammar-dot-eng/self-hosted-ai-starter-kit-with-ngrok/README.md

 # self-hosted-ai-starter-kit-with-ngrok

 - This is a fork from [github self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) to include Ngrok tunnel to show and connect your local n8n proyects to the world
-- This config available to connect your local n8n with external API like Telegram, Google Drive, etc.
+- This config available to connect your local n8n with external API like Telegram, Google Drive, Google Sheets, Airtable, Slack, Whatsapp, etc.

 ## Quick Setup Steps 🏃‍➡️